mynar7/blog/content/blog/the-courage-to-code/index.md

 The smart kids in my high school seemed to be all applying and getting accepted to college.
 So I blindly followed suit.

-I applied and was accepted to the University of Florida as a chemical engineering student (it seemed like a guaranteed job).
+I applied and was accepted to the University of Florida as a chemical engineering student.
 I stuck with it for about a month before catching wind of what those folks actually do, then changed majors to Computer Science.

 I was going for it folks, I was going to pursue my **dream**.